ietf-wg-alto/draft-ietf-alto-unified-props-new/example.md

 ## Filtered Property Map Example #1 ## {#filt-prop-map-example-1}

-The following example uses the Filtered Property Map resource to request the `ISP`, `ASN` and `state` properties for several IPv4 addresses.
+The following example uses the filtered property map resource to request the `ISP`, `ASN` and `state` properties for several IPv4 addresses.

 Note that the value of `state` for `ipv4:192.0.2.0` is the only explicitly